 Alluxio master service can be deployed as one primary master and several standby masters for fault tolerance.
 When the primary master goes down, a standby master is elected to become the leader master.

 There is only one primary master in an Alluxio cluster.
-The primary master is responsible for managing the global metadata of the system, for example, the file system metadata (e.g. the namespace tree), the block metadata (e.g the block worker locations), as well as the workers metadata.
+The primary master is responsible for managing the global metadata of the system.
+This includes file system metadata (e.g. the namespace tree), block metadata (e.g block locations), and worker capacity metadata (free and used space).
 Alluxio clients interact with the leader master to read or modify this metadata.
 In addition, all workers periodically send heartbeat information to the primary master to maintain their participation in the cluster.
 The primary master does not initiate communication with other components; it only responds to requests via RPC services.
-Additionally, the primary master also write journals to a distributed persistent storage to allow for recovery of master state information.
+Additionally, the primary master writes journals to a distributed persistent storage to allow for recovery of master state information.

-The standby master replays journals written by the primary master, periodically squashes the journal entries, and writes checkpoints for faster recovery in the future.
-It does not process any requests from any Alluxio components.
+Standby masters read journals written by the primary master to keep their own copies of master state up-to-date.
+They also write journal checkpoints for faster recovery in the future.
+They do not process any requests from other Alluxio components.

 Alluxio workers are responsible for managing user-configurable local resources allocated to Alluxio (e.g. memory, SSDs, HDDs etc.).
-Alluxio workers store data as blocks and serve client requests that read or write data by reading or creating new blocks within its local resources.
-The worker is only responsible for the data within these blocks; the actual mapping from file to blocks is only stored by the master.
+Alluxio workers store data as blocks and serve client requests that read or write data by reading or creating new blocks within their local resources.
+Workers are only responsible for managing blocks; the actual mapping from files to blocks is only stored by the master.

 Also, Alluxio workers perform data operations on the under store (e.g. data transfer or under store metadata operations).
 This brings two important benefits: The data read from the under store can be stored in the worker and be available immediately to other clients, and the client can be lightweight and does not depend on the under storage connectors.